TannedCung/FP/README.md

  - Stick it into your laptop
  - run ```GUI.py``` file and you're good to go
  [Disclaimer]: Without an Arduino borad connected, the fps could be fluctuated as the programe will try to read temp from sensor repeatedly.
- The programe is written to run in Linux.

  ## Prerequisites